openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

    If **Save** is not available, an edit check has detected incomplete or invalid information in the component editor.
-Review your entries to make sure that each field has an entry, and that you have provided an example explanation for each answer choice.
+Review your entries to make sure that each field has an entry (as appropriate), and that you have provided an example explanation for each answer choice.
 For information about the error found, move your cursor over the question mark that appears next to **Save**.

 ************************************************
 Reviewing a Histogram of Learner Responses
 ************************************************

-When learners submit their final answer choices and revised explanations, the peer instruction tool displays the correct answer and its explanation.
+When learners submit their final answer choices and revised explanations, the peer instruction tool displays the correct answer, if you have specified one, and its explanation (if applicable).
 The learner's initial answer and response, and final answer and response, follow.

 As soon as 10 learners complete the assignment, the peer instruction tool displays a pair of class breakdown histograms.
 These histograms show how